 Tagged: shoddy throat precious

-This topic contains 1 reply, has 2 voices, and was last updated by Bill 5 years, 7 months ago.
+- This topic has 1 reply, 2 voices, and was last updated 6 years ago by Bill.

 I have received a slew of emails and direct messages on Twitter over the last week or two regarding the current downturn and whether it will impact my investing strategy, so I thought it was worth sharing my views and soliciting yours.